-Food poisoning is when you get sick after you eat food contaminated with bacteria, a virus, or a parasite.
+Food poisoning is when you get sick after you eat food contaminated with bacteria, a virus, a toxin, or a parasite.
 The exact cause of your food poisoning may not be known.
 Food poisoning most commonly happens when you eat raw or undercooked food.
 Meat, seafood, produce, and dairy products are common foods that can become contaminated.

 What increases my risk for food poisoning?